 The Downfall Of Damon Dash

-Between 2002 and 2004 Damon Dash went on a tear starting companies, signing new artists and generally living the life of a super successful hip hop mogul.
-He had amassed an army of mega-talented future-stars like Kanye West, Cam'ron and Beanie Sigel.
+Between 2002 and 2004, Damon Dash went on a tear, starting companies, signing new artists, and generally living the life of a super successful hip hop mogul.
+He had amassed an army of mega-talented future stars like Kanye West, Cam'ron, and Beanie Sigel.

-Roc-A-Fella had survived the 9/11 attacks (which happened the same day Jay's album "The Blueprint" debuted), Jay-Z's arrest on assault charges and the tragic death of Dash's girlfriend Aaliyah.
+Roc-A-Fella had survived the 9/11 attacks (which happened the same day Jay's album "The Blueprint" debuted), Jay-Z's arrest on assault charges, and the tragic death of Dash's girlfriend Aaliyah.
 Rocawear expanded to five different clothing and shoe lines and was bringing in $350 – $450 million per year in annual sales.
 Damon was even producing movies like the critically acclaimed Kevin Bacon film "The Woodsman".

-Fittingly, Dash lived a very opulent life that reportedly included butlers, private chefs, bodyguards, a mansion in Beverly Hills, a Tribeca loft, a $35,000 per month London apartment and a $400,000 Maybach.
-Dash was also famous for only wearing his shoes, socks, jeans and shirts once, before tossing them away.
-Unfortunately, all was not well with the one person who mattered most, Damon's most talented artist and business partner Jay-Z.
+Fittingly, Dash lived a very opulent life that reportedly included butlers, private chefs, bodyguards, a mansion in Beverly Hills, a Tribeca loft, a $35,000 per month London apartment, and a $400,000 Maybach.
+Dash was also famous for only wearing his shoes, socks, jeans, and shirts once before tossing them away.
+Unfortunately, all was not well with the one person who mattered most, Damon's most talented artist and business partner, Jay-Z.

-Jay had increasingly grown tired of Damon's ever growing ego and paranoia.
-The employees at Roc-A-Fella, Def Jam and Rocawear were terrified of Damon's never ending temper tantrums over the smallest of issues.
+Jay had increasingly grown tired of Damon's ever-growing ego and paranoia.
+The employees at Roc-A-Fella, Def Jam, and Rocawear were terrified of Damon's never-ending temper tantrums over the smallest of issues.
 He fired dozens of talented executives and burned bridges left and right.

 For his part, Damon began to resent Jay's increasing distance from their company and new alliance with Def Jam honcho Lyor Cohen.
-Rumors flew throughout 2002 and 2004, that Damon and Jay were breaking up and no longer speaking.
+Rumors flew throughout 2002 and 2004 that Damon and Jay were breaking up and no longer speaking.
 Tensions came to a head after Jay-Z and Kareem Burke refused to allow Damon to spend $3 million on a single print ad campaign for Armadale Vodka featuring Kevin Bacon and Naomi Campbell.
-From that point on Jay and Damon were no longer on speaking terms.
-Damon was also being excluded from many high profile meetings at Def Jam regarding his own artists.
+From that point on, Jay and Damon were no longer on speaking terms.
+Damon was also being excluded from many high-profile meetings at Def Jam regarding his own artists.
 The writing was on the wall.

 The Breakup

 On December 24, 2004, Jay-Z asked his old friend Damon Dash to meet him at an Italian restaurant in Manhattan called Da Silvano.
 Prior to this meeting, the three Roc-A-Fella founders had already agreed to sell their label to Def Jam for $10 million, but Dash was shocked by another piece of the deal that he did not see coming.
 Each partner would take home $3 million, but only Jay would be promoted to be the President of Def Jam.
 Even worse, Jay refused to allow Dash to keep the "Roc-A-Fella" name.
-The final blow occurred when all of Roc-A-Fella's artists were offered the option to stay with Jay at Def Jam or go with Damon to a new label of his own forming.
-Most artists, including future superstar Kanye West chose to stay with Jay.
+The final blow occurred when all of Roc-A-Fella's artists were offered the option to stay with Jay at Def Jam or go with Damon to a new label of his own.
+Most artists, including future superstar Kanye West, chose to stay with Jay.

-The few artists who went with Dash to his new label saw their albums bomb on the charts and the new record label venture quickly imploded.
+The few artists who went with Dash to his new label saw their albums bomb on the charts, and the new record label venture quickly imploded.
 On the other hand, Damon and Jay were still connected via Rocawear.
 They each still owned 25% of the company.
 After the Kevin Bacon/Naomi Campbell fiasco, Dash was invited to a meeting at an upscale hotel room in New York.
-When he asked why they were meeting at a hotel room instead of the Rocawear offices, the partners replied "so no one will hear you scream".
+When he asked why they were meeting at a hotel room instead of the Rocawear offices, the partners replied, "so no one will hear you scream".
 By the end of the meeting, Dash was expelled from the company with a $22 million buyout that reportedly only resulted in $7 million in cash received by Dash.

 Foreclosures

-Between 2004 and 2009 Damon launched and shuttered a string of failed ventures.
+Between 2004 and 2009, Damon launched and shuttered a string of failed ventures.
 His new record company, Roc La Familia, folded, as did clothing line The Damon Dash Collection.
-Dash's wife filed for divorce and he was sued for $15 million over an alleged rape.
+Dash's wife filed for divorce, and he was sued for $15 million over an alleged rape.

-At his all time peak, Damon Dash's net worth was $50 million.
+At his all-time peak, Damon Dash's net worth was $50 million.

 Shockingly, by April 2009, Damon Dash was flat broke.

-In his divorce proceedings, Dash revealed to a judge that he actually owed $2 million in back taxes and was in the midst of foreclosure on two New York city apartments.
+In his divorce proceedings, Dash revealed to a judge that he actually owed $2 million in back taxes and was in the midst of foreclosure on two New York City apartments.
 He was also being sued by several NYC law firms and various other creditors for lack of payment.
 His Chevy Tahoe had been repossessed after he could not keep up with the $700 monthly payments.

-Dash was forced to vacate his $9 million Tribeca New York home which was later sold in foreclosure for $5.5 million.
+Dash was forced to vacate his $9 million Tribeca, New York home, which was later sold in foreclosure for $5.5 million.

-In November 2019 Damon was arrested after he failed to pay more than $400,000 in child support owed to two women.
+In November 2019, Damon was arrested after he failed to pay more than $400,000 in child support owed to two women.
 The bulk of the debt, roughly $370,000, was owed to ex-wife Rachel Roy.

 Meanwhile, Jay-Z would go on to sell Rocawear to Iconix Brand Group for $219 million.
-Jay also sold millions more albums for Def Jam and in 2008 signed a new $150 million record deal with Live Nation.
+Jay also sold millions more albums for Def Jam and, in 2008, signed a new $150 million record deal with Live Nation.